Back to all posts

 A stubborn clog requires a hands-off approach.
 First and most importantly, turn off all power to the disposal at the wall switch and the circuit breaker.
 Never put your hands down the drain.
 Instead, look for a small hole on the very bottom of the unit.
 Your disposal likely came with a special hex wrench that fits here.
 Insert the wrench and turn it back and forth to manually move the blades and dislodge whatever is stuck.
 Once it moves freely, use tongs or pliers to pull out the obstruction.
 If you can’t get it, it’s best to contact us.

-Try Natural Cleaning Solutions
+Try a Natural Cleaning Fix First

 For minor clogs or lingering odors, your kitchen already has the tools you need.
 Grinding a few lemon or lime peels can work wonders to freshen things up.
 You can also clean the disposal by running cold water and squirting a little dish soap down the drain while it’s on.
 For a deeper clean, try grinding a tray of ice cubes.
 This helps sharpen the blades and scrubs away any gunk stuck to the grinding chamber.
 These simple habits can keep your disposal running smoothly and smelling fresh.

-Simple Maintenance to Prevent Future Problems
+Easy Maintenance Tips to Prevent Future Repairs

 An ounce of prevention is worth a pound of cure, especially when it comes to your garbage disposal.
 Most major issues don’t just happen overnight; they’re often the result of small, everyday habits that add up over time.
 The great news is that keeping your unit in top shape doesn’t require a lot of effort or technical skill.
 By incorporating a few simple maintenance steps into your kitchen routine, you can significantly extend the life of your disposal, prevent stubborn clogs, and keep it running smoothly for years to come.
 Think of it as a little bit of care that saves you from a major headache—and a potential call for emergency plumbing—down the road.
 A well-maintained disposal is not just about avoiding repairs; it’s about keeping your kitchen clean, functional, and free of unpleasant odors.
 The following tips are designed to be quick, easy, and effective, helping you protect your investment and maintain a happy, healthy plumbing system.
 From what you put down the drain to how you run the machine, these small adjustments can make a huge difference in performance and longevity.
 Let’s walk through the simple habits that will keep your disposal out of trouble.

-Clean It Regularly with Ice and Citrus Peels
+Keep It Clean with Ice and Citrus

 One of the easiest ways to keep your garbage disposal clean and fresh is with a few items you already have in your kitchen.
 Once a week, toss a handful of ice cubes down the drain and run the disposal.
 The ice acts as a natural scrubber, knocking food residue off the grinding components.
 For an extra cleaning kick and a fresh scent, throw in some citrus peels like lemon or orange wedges.
 The citric acid helps clean the unit, and the oils leave your sink smelling great.
 It’s a simple, chemical-free way to keep things clean and running efficiently.